leighbadua/KaseiCoin_tokenomics/README.md

 4. Deploy the Crowdsale to a Local Blockchain

-5. Optional: Extend the Crowdsale Contract by Using OpenZeppelin
+5. Optional: Extend the Crowdsale Contract by Using OpenZeppelin (included in repo)

 ### Evaluation Evidence